reetiu/Reeti4cyber/README.md

 - ❓ Ask me about AWS, Azure, Azure Active Directory, CyberSecurity, Motivation.

 - ⚡ Fun fact: I start my day with 🧘‍♀️.
-I do a lot of volunteer work for my Spiritual Masters.
+I do a lot of volunteer work for my Spiritual Masters by creating You Tube videos and managing the You tube channel.
               I am passionate about Cricket 🏏 and do volunteer work for my son's cricket club.

 Reach me **Mail - reeti4cyber@gmail.com**